Best Things to do on Great Keppel Island

 Image

 There are a few brilliant ways to experience the beautiful waters around the island, and kayaking is definitely one of the best.
-The water is usually pretty calm, so most kayaking trips are pretty relaxing.
+The water is usually calm, so most kayaking trips are fairly relaxing.

-You can hire a kayak for $20 per hour or join a kayak tour for $60 per adult and $50 per child.
+You can hire a single kayak for $25 per hour or join a kayak tour for $65 per adult and $55 per child.

 4 Stand up paddleboarding